drewdeponte/git-ps-book/src/guides/absorb-changes.md

 ## TL;DR

-1. discover changes were pushed up to your review branch
+1. discover changes that were pushed up to your review branch
 2. `git cherry-pick <pushed-up-commit-sha>` - cherry-pick the changes down into your patch stack
 3. `gps rebase` w/ `fixup/squash` - absorb the change
-4. `gps rr` or `gps branch` - re-request review of updated patch(es)
+4. `gps rr` - re-request review of updated patch(es)

 ## WalkThrough